mattermost/mattermost-plugin-github/README.md

   **Note**: For versions 0.9 and earlier of the GitHub plugin, instead of using bot accounts, set the username the plugin is attached to in **System Console > Plugins > GitHub**.
 2. Go to **System Console > Plugins > GitHub** and do the following:
   - Generate a new value for **At Rest Encryption Key**.
-  - (Optional) Lock the plugin to a single GitHub organization by setting the **GitHub Organization** field to the name of your GitHub organization.
+  - (Optional) **GitHub Organization**: Lock the plugin to a single GitHub organization by setting this field to the name of your GitHub organization.
-  - (Optional) Allow the plugin to receive notifications from private repositories by setting **Enable Private Repositories** to true.
+  - (Optional) **Enable Private Repositories**: Allow the plugin to receive notifications from private repositories by setting this value to true.

     When enabled, existing users must reconnect their accounts to gain access to private repositories.
 Affected users will be notified by the plugin once private repositories are enabled.

   - (Enterprise only) Set the **Enterprise Base URL** and **Enterprise Upload URL** to your GitHub Enterprise URLs, e.g. `https://github.example.com`.
 The Base and Upload URLs are often the same.